ArturoWipe/gargantext-frontend/REACTIX.md

 * We have added a `pure`, because the body of a component function is monadic (specifically the `Reactix.Hooks` monad).

-While an appropriate name in the react devtools is not to be sniffed at, our last example really only scratches the surface of components.
+While an appropriate name in the React devtools is not to be sniffed at, our last example really only scratches the surface of components.
 At risk of opening pandora's box, we can do *much* more!

 ### Adding interactivity: our first hook

 So far, we've made mild improvements over basic html.
-Since it's a bit dumb to force purescript on someone for something html could do, we should probably do something it couldn't: interaction!
+Since it's a bit dumb to force Purescript on someone for something html could do, we should probably do something it couldn't: interaction!

 We will make a component that simply counts how many times a button